By NYFA Guest Contributor Grace Carter

 Include Some Nice Perks

 It’s important not to overcommit.
-Put some thought into how much you can actually deliver on should you receive a lot of support.
+Consider how much you can deliver on should you receive much support.
 It would be a shame to ruin your credibility and anger your backers by being unable to deliver on your backer perk promises.

 Promotion